-- However, pin count considerations generally dictate that the CPU only have one set of bus connections.
-If multiple internal busses are used, the CPU is directly connected to the memory system, and to a bus adapter that, in turn, connects to the main system bus. - C. There is also a choice to be made between using MEMORY MAPPED IO and ISOLATED IO. - With memory-mapped IO, both memory and IO devices use the same address space - i.e. a "memory read" or "memory write" operation to certain addresses actually transfers data to or from a given device.
-Any CPU instruction that references memory can do IO if the address it specifies lies in the IO portion of the address space.

-Example: As noted in the book, the MIPs architecture uses memory-mapped IO. historically very important bus architecture was the PDP-11 UNIBUS, which was designed for memory-mapped IO.
+- 2. However, pin count considerations generally dictate that the CPU only have one set of bus connections.
+If multiple internal busses are used, the CPU is directly connected to the memory system, and to a bus adapter that, in turn, connects to the main system bus. - B. If a single bus is used for both memory and IO, there is also a choice to be made between using MEMORY MAPPED IO and ISOLATED IO. - With memory-mapped IO, both memory and IO devices use the same address space - i.e. a "memory read" or "memory write" operation to certain addresses actually transfers data to or from a given device.
+Any CPU instruction that references memory can do IO if the address it specifies lies in the IO portion of the address space. - Example: As noted in the book, the MIPs architecture uses memory-mapped IO. historically very important bus architecture was the PDP-11 UNIBUS, which was designed for memory-mapped IO.